tarwn/lessthandot-hugo/blogs/content/posts/2012-03-31-you-don-t-need-to.md

   <a href="/wp-content/uploads/blogs/DataMgmt/Denis/sqlfiles.PNG?mtime=1333217577"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Denis/sqlfiles.PNG?mtime=1333217577" width="449" height="204" /></a>
 </div>

-That&#8217;s right there is only MBs difference between the 3MB database and the 3 GB database.
+That's right there is only MBs difference between the 3MB database and the 3 GB database.
 I checked my production server and the backup took 30 minutes less to complete compared to the backups that ran before I freed up space

-I won&#8217;t go into details here why shrinking the database is bad but I can guarantee you that it is no coincidence that shrink could mean _making the database smaller_ and _psychiatrist_ 🙂
+I won't go into details here why shrinking the database is bad but I can guarantee you that it is no coincidence that shrink could mean _making the database smaller_ and _psychiatrist_ 🙂